tkbell51/xoxolovegen/content/pages/home.md

   - name: Amber W.
     review: Powerful.
 You can feel the emotions of the writer throughout the pages of her work.
+  - name: Books and Associates
+    review: "A collection of thought provoking poems and verses that will resonate with everyone sentimentally. "
 instagram:
   - image: /instagram/inst1.jpeg
   - image: /instagram/inst2.jpeg